JuliaAstro/XPA.jl/docs/src/client.md

 which uses the client connection `xpa` to retrieve data from one or more XPA access points identified by `apt` as a result of the command build from arguments `args...`.
-Argument `xpa` is optional, if it is not specified, a (slow) temporary connection is established.
+Argument `xpa` is optional, if it is not specified, a per-thread persistent connection is used.
 The XPA access point `apt` is a string which can be a template name, a `host:port` string or the name of a Unix socket file.